CSUNetSec/bgpmon/README.md

 - get common timeuuid for BPGUpdate inserts in cassandra session
 - thread saftey? does it exist in go? apply with respect to writing (sessions)
 - null out defaulted fields (ex "", 0) in gocql insert statements
-- implement signaling for writing - don't allow more than 50 go routines actively writing at a time